All the Differences For A Virtual Conference Vs. Live Conference

 Follow-Up

-Follow-up to in-person events is primarily digital, so there are few differences here.
-In both cases you are likely to receive/send emails, receive video downloads of the event, and often get PDFs of the slideshows, etc. The big difference is that virtual conferences may send a lot of this data before or during the conference, saving only follow-up emails for afterwards.
+The follow-up to in-person events is primarily digital, so there are a few differences here.
+In both cases, you are likely to receive/send emails, receive video downloads of the event, and often get PDFs of the slideshows, etc. The big difference is that virtual conferences may send a lot of this data before or during the conference, saving only follow-up emails for afterward.

 Virtual Conferences Offer Unique Advantages

-Overall, virtual conferences offer plenty unique advantages, especially for growing companies, but they do need investment in the right skills and can take some practice.
-Fortunately, 2020 is the perfect time to start that practice: If you’d like to learn more, Blue Atlas can show you a roadmap to get started.
+Overall, virtual conferences offer many unique advantages, especially for growing companies, but they need investment in the right skills and can take some practice.
+Fortunately, 2024 is the perfect time to start that practice: If you’d like to learn more, Blue Atlas can show you a roadmap to get started.

 Related Posts